allen-n/monorepo-nestjs-next/apps/server/README.md

 2. Start the API in dev mode (i.e. hot reload)
 3. Spin down the containers when you kill the debugger

-Otherwise, just run `docker compose up db adminer` to spin up the database and adminer containers, and then run `npm run start:dev` to start the API in dev mode (and `docker compose down` to spin down the containers when you're done).
+Otherwise, just run `docker compose up db adminer` to spin up the database and adminer containers, and then run `pnpm run start:dev` to start the API in dev mode (and `docker compose down` to spin down the containers when you're done).

 ## Running the local postgres docker container